MorpheusNephew/special-system/README.md

 pip install pipenv
 ```

-- [Docker](https://www.docker.com/) in which your local "AWS" will be running in
+- [Docker](https://www.docker.com/) in which your local "AWS" will be running in via LocalStack

 ### Caveats